zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ## Migrate your database

-If you are using the database in your application you need to manually migrate the database by running:
+If you are using the database in your application, you need to manually migrate the database by running:

 ```term
 $ heroku run rake db:migrate
 ```

-Any commands after the `heroku run` will be executed on a Heroku [dyno](dynos).
+Any commands after the `heroku run` are executed on a Heroku [dyno](dynos).
 You can obtain an interactive shell session by running `$ heroku run bash`.

 ## Visit your application